Kristina01111000/Drws_site/README.md

 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one

 check on the quiz page
-1/4
-For next week:
-- Get the blurb for the 4 element magazine slide and add it to the slide -> emailed him about it

 1/11
 - Add the 40qq page back to the homepage, and to the header, and the menu